-• The practice held a register of patients living in vulnerable circumstances including travellers and those with a learning disability.

-- The practice offered longer appointments for patients with a learning disability; it also ensured that a specific member of the reception team dealt with all enquiries from those people with a learning disability and ensure that all reception staff had received training. - Patients with a learning disability were seen for a 45 minutes annual review for physical and mental health checks and could be referred to the Community Eye Care Pathway (This Pathway is designed to enable people with learning disabilities to access NHS sight tests in the same way as the wider population.)
-This work was recognised nationally when the practice were finalists at the General Practice Awards in 2014. - Flu vaccinations were also given to patients with learning disabilities in their home where this was appropriate. - We were also told that a member of the practice visited local traveller communities to encourage them to attend for vaccinations, such as childhood immunisations. - The practice provided a GP service at a local prison. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice offered longer appointments for patients with a learning disability, but no easy-read materials.
+The take up of annual health checks for patients with a learning disability was low. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.